Peanut Allergy and the Skin: Q&A with Dr. Helen Brough

 “Previously it was thought that children developed a predisposition to becoming peanut allergic by exposure to peanut from maternal peanut consumption during pregnancy or breastfeeding,” explains Dr. Brough, an honorary senior lecturer at King’s College London.
 “This study suggests that there may be an alternative route by which children might develop become peanut allergic – and that is through exposure to peanut through the skin.”

-In the following interview with Associate Editor Ishani Nath, pediatric allergist Dr. Helen Brough discusses her groundbreaking study and what it could mean for our understanding of how peanut allergies develop.
+In the following interview with writer Ishani Nath, pediatric allergist Dr. Helen Brough discusses the groundbreaking study and what it could mean for our understanding of how peanut allergies develop.

 Allergic Living: What is it about the skin and its immune system that is leading to allergy?